mkxbl/state-channel-sdk/README.md

-# dice game using layer2-stateChannel (work in progress...)
+# Dice game using layer2-stateChannel (work in progress...)

 - contract finished
 - test in progress